Tyson Alualu: 2015

 In a Week 5 loss to the Tampa Bay Buccaneers, Alualu collected a season-high four combined tackles.
-On October 12, 2015, he recorded a tackle and sacked Tennessee Titans' quarterback Charlie Whitehurst during a 16-14 loss.
+On October 12, 2015, he recorded a tackle and sacked Titans quarterback Charlie Whitehurst during a 16–14 loss.
 During the 2015 season, he played all 16 games starting 14 of them, making 26 tackles (18 solo), two sacks, two passes defended, and a fumble recovery.

 2016

 Alualu competed with Jared Odrick, Yannick Ngakoue, Chris Smith, and Sen'Derrick Marks for the starting defensive end job.
 He was named the backup to Jared Odrick and rookie Dante Fowler for the start of the season.

 He was a healthy scratch for the first two games of the season.
 On September 25, 2016, he earned his first start of the season, playing in place of Jared Odrick who suffered a triceps injury the week prior.
-He made three combined tackles during the 19-17 loss to the Baltimore Ravens.
-The next week, Alualu earned two combined tackles and sacked Andrew Luck, for his first of the season, as the Jaguars defeated the Indianapolis Colts 30-27.
+He made three combined tackles during the 19–17 loss to the Baltimore Ravens.
+The next week, Alualu earned two combined tackles and sacked Andrew Luck, for his first of the season, as the Jaguars defeated the Colts 30–27.
 He finished with a total of 37 combined tackles (29 solo) and 2.5 sacks in 14 games and ten starts.

 Alualu was not resigned and became an unrestricted free agent at the completion of the 2016 season.